 Primary and secondary syphilis: For HIV-positive and HIV-negative people, one injection of penicillin is all that's usually needed.
 However, some experts recommend one injection every week for three weeks (a total of three injections) for HIV-positive people.
 This often depends on the overall health of the immune system—the lower the CD4 cell count, the less likely it is that syphilis will be cured with just one injection.
 In either case, follow-up blood tests should be done to make sure the treatment successfully cured the syphilis.

 Latent syphilis: HIV-negative and HIV-positive people with early latent syphilis are generally treated with one injection of penicillin (HIV-positive people with early latent syphilis should be tested for neurosyphilis first, to determine if intensified treatment is necessary).
-HIV-negative and HIV-positive people with late latent syphilis—or those who don't know how long they've been infected with syphilis—should received one penicillin injection every week for three weeks (a total of three injections).
+HIV-negative and HIV-positive people with late latent syphilis—or those who don't know how long they've been infected with syphilis—should receive one penicillin injection every week for three weeks (a total of three injections).

 Tertiary syphilis: HIV-negative and HIV-positive people with tertiary syphilis should receive one penicillin injection every week for three weeks (a total of three injections).
 They should also be examined for signs and symptoms of neurosyphilis to determine if more aggressive antibiotic treatment is necessary.